thilak007/thilak007/README.md

 <h1 align="center">Hey 👋, I'm Thilak Raj Murugan</h1>

-### 👩‍💻  About Me
+### 👨🏻‍💻 About Me

   - 🔭 I'm a graduate student at the Computer Sciences Dept., <a href="https://www.cs.wisc.edu/">University of Wisconsin-Madison</a>.
 I previously worked as a Software Engineer III at <a href="https://vimeo.com/">Vimeo</a> and have 5+ years of Software Engineering experience.
 I'm skilled at building large-scale web/backend applications that serve millions of users daily.
 I can manage systems that query TBs of data.<br>
   - 📚 I'm passionate about distributed systems and databases. <br>
   - 💭 I can build Computer vision and Speech based AI applications.
-I aspire to explore the intersection of distributed systems and deep learning in the future 🚀. <br>
+I'm currently exploring the intersection of distributed systems, large scale data infrastructure and deep learning 🚀. <br>
   - ⚡ Apart from coding, I enjoy cycling 🚴.